sk8erry/v4/src/content/contact/index.md

 title: 'Get In Touch'
 ---

-Although I'm not currently looking for freelance opportunities, my inbox is always open.
-Whether for a potential project or just to say hi, I'll try my best to answer your email!
+I'm actively looking for internship or full time job opportunities at the moment.
+If you are interested, click the button below to send me an email.